Toyota Celica: North America

 For the US and Canadian market, power for the Celica was provided by a 2.4 L 22R or 22R-E engine in all North American models that became the biggest 4-cylinder engine offered in any Celica ever.
-In 1982, the New York Yankees began using a Celica as their bullpen car.Fuel injection became standard on all North American Celicas started from August 1982, therefore the 22R engine became 22R-E (or 22R-EC with California emissions equipment)with power going up to 117 hp and 128 lbft.
+In 1982, the New York Yankees began using a Celica as their bullpen car.
+Fuel injection became standard on all North American Celicas started from August 1982, therefore the 22R engine became 22R-E (or 22R-EC with California emissions equipment)with power going up to 117 hp and 128 lbft.
 In August 1982, Toyota added the GT-S model to the North American market to re-inject the sports image that Celica had lost as it grew larger and heavier with each subsequent model.
 The GT-S included larger 14x7-inch wheels and 225/60HR14 tires, fender flares, independent rear suspension, a sports interior including special seats, and a leather-wrapped steering wheel and shifter knob.
 Most of these came from the Supra.
 From the windshield back, both cars were nearly identical when in Liftback form.
 There were also optional rear louvers for the coupe and Liftback.
 Rack and pinion steering was offered for this generation Celica.

-The facelifted Celica was launched in late 1983 for the 1984 model year.
-The ST, GT, and GT-S model grades were continued to be offered.
-The GT-S convertible, built by American Sunroof Company (ASC) in California, was originally released in a limited 200 unit run in 1984.
-4,248 more were built for the 1985 model year.
+The facelifted Celica was launched in late 1983 for the 1984 model year, in ST, GT, and GT-S trims.

+The GT-S convertible was manufactured in conjunction with American Sunroof Company (ASC) in Long Beach, California at a dedicated $5M plant built by ASC.
+The bodies were manufactured nearly to completion in Japan, including all structural bracing as well as the integration of reinforcement plates, gussets, and strips — and forwarded to Long Beach with a package of further items to be altered and integrated — with careful scrutiny by onsite Japanese engineers and inspectors — and specific attention to assembly procedures, corrosion protection and leak tests.
+ASC removed the notchback's roof, integrated further bracing and hardware and constructed the convertible top itself, which was fully powered with headliner, zippered and heated glass rear window and a three-part rigid plastic tonneau cover, retaining a trunk pass-through for long objects.
+Trunk space was reduced from 10.6 to 9.9 cuft.
+The design intent was to retain 95 percent of the notchback body's structural rigidity.

+The convertible was originally released in a run of 200 in 1983 for model year 1984, followed by 4,248 in 1984 for model year 1985.